Gravitational Waves in the Circular Restricted Three Body Problem: The Circular Restricted Three Body Problem

+A more detailed analysis regarding the feasible magnitude of the mass ratio is provided in Section \ref{sec:validity}, but an important realization to make is that given the high mass asymmetry imposed on the binary one has $\mu\sim m_2$, and so a value of $m_3/\mu=0.1$ would already mean that $m_3$ is very small compared to the total mass $M=m_1+m_2$.

-The phase of the third body's polarization is shifted with respect to the binary's by $2\varphi$.
+Back to Eq.~\eqref{polarizations3}, the phase of the third body's polarization is shifted with respect to the binary's by $2\varphi$.
 This will have some important consequences.
 The $\pm$ sign arises from simultaneously considering the possibilities of the third body sitting in either $L_4$ or $L_5$.
-Also, the polarizations have the same angular dependence with respect to observer as in the binary case.\\
+Also, the polarizations have the same angular dependence with respect to observer as in the binary case.

-To study the effect of the third body in the dynamical evolution of the system we begin by computing the power $P_\mathrm{3B}$ emitted in the form of GWs in the CR3BP:
+To study the potential effect of the third body in the dynamical evolution of the system due to its GW effects, we begin by computing the power $P_\mathrm{3B}$ emitted in the form of GWs in the CR3BP:

 where we have used that

 and $P_\mathrm{2B}$ is the binary power expression given in Eq.~\eqref{binary_power}.
 The interesting comment regarding Eq.~\eqref{3power} is that, for realistic values of $\eta$ and $m_3/\mu$, one has that $P_\mathrm{3B}<P_\mathrm{2B}$, since the interference term dominates over the third body's term.
 Thus, one of the first interesting results regarding GWs in the CR3BP is that energy is generally lost at a slower rate.